apakhbari/CheatSheets/Gradle/README.md

 - Build tools make testing & packaging possible
 - Gradle has **incremental build** which means you don't need to recompile app if nothing has changed from last build
 - Gradle has a very advanced dependency management
+- Gradl Project: highest-level construct representing the application you want to build, including the configuration of how to build it.
+So if you've got an application's source code sitting in a repository, an accompanying Gradle project also gets commited into the repository with all the information needed to build the application

+## Components
+- Projects
+- build scripts
+- tasks
+- plugins

 ## Maven VS Gradle
 - Gradle use a code-based approach for build script rather than maven's XML-based approach